 Given below are the examples:

-We will create a docker-compose.yml’ which has 2 services, web and db, and one volume.
+We will create a docker-compose.yml’ with 2 services, web and db, and one volume.

 Here is the ‘docker-compose.yml’ file:

 Let’s run the ‘docker-compose up’ command to start these services at once:

 - In the above snapshot, we can see that the services are getting created and running; however, it also gave some output on the console because the services are running in the foreground, not in the background.

 - If we exit using the ‘ctrl+c’ shortcut from here, the Docker daemon will stop the containers running under the service.

 We can specify the flags per our requirement to control the command’s behavior.

 a.
 Use of the ‘-d’ flag